Azure/Health-Data-and-AI-Blueprint/faq.md

 **Note**

-Certain recommendations in this material may result in increased data, network, or compute resource usage in Azure, and may increase a customer’s Azure license or subscription costs.
+Certain recommendations in this solution may result in increased data, network, or compute resource usage in Azure.
+The solution may increase a customer’s Azure license or subscription costs.

-The solution in this document is intended as a architecture and must not be used as-is for production purposes.
+The solution in this document is intended as an architecture and must not be used as-is for production purposes.
 Achieving Health compliance (such as HIPAA, or HITRUST) requires that customers consult with compliance or audit office.

-All customer names, transaction records, and any related data on this page are fictitious, created for the purpose of this architecture and provided for illustration only.
+All customer names, transaction records, and any related data on this page are fictitious, created for the purpose of this architecture, and provided for illustration only.
 No real association or connection is intended, and none should be inferred.
-This solution was designed by Microsoft with development support from Avyan Consulting The work in it's entirety, or parts is available under the [MIT License](https://opensource.org/licenses/MIT).
+This solution was designed by Microsoft with development support from Avyan Consulting The work in its entirety, or parts is available under the [MIT License](https://opensource.org/licenses/MIT).
 This solution has been reviewed by Coalfire, a Microsoft auditor.
 The HIPAA, and HITRUST Compliance Review provides an independent, third-party review of the solution, and components that need to be addressed.